 Plastic Bags/Wrap - What and Where Can You Recycle?

 Except to contain shredded paper (clear bags), plastic bags and wrap are not allowed in your curbside recycling bin.
 A recent county residential waste characterization study found that eight percent of household garbage was made up of plastic bags or wrap--much of which could be recycled.
 New York law requires that major retailers that offer plastic bags for purchases take them back for recycling.
 Many other kinds of plastic bags/wrap should also be included.
 Please click here for a listing of what can and cannot be returned to the store for recycling.
 If you would like a downloadable guide to plastic bag and product wrapping recycling, click here.
-The Monroe County ecopark (open 9/21/11) will also accept plastic bags and product wrapping.
+The Monroe County ecopark also accepts plastic bags and product wrapping.
 Click here for details.

 Help Prevent Windblown Litter